thwonghenry/KomicaHelper/README.md

 - Setting page
 - Support Firefox, Microsoft Edge and User Script

-## TODO bugfix / performance improvement:
+## TODO bugfix / performance improvement

 - Improve performance when updating threads in home page
 - Threads with page switch are not updated properly